Camilla (Burney novel)

 Camilla, subtitled A Picture of Youth, is a novel by Frances Burney, first published in 1796.
 Camilla deals with the matrimonial concerns of a group of young people: Camilla Tyrold and her sisters, the sweet tempered Lavinia and the smallpox scarred Eugenia, and their cousin, the beautiful Indiana Lynmere—and in particular, with the love affair between Camilla herself and her eligible suitor, Edgar Mandlebert.
 They have many hardships, however, caused by misunderstandings and mistakes, in the path of true love.

-An enormously popular eighteenth-century novel, Camilla is touched at many points by the advancing spirit of romanticism.
-As in Evelina, Burney weaves into her novel shafts of light and dark, comic episodes and gothic shudders, and creates many social, emotional, and mental dilemmas that illuminate the gap between generations.

 Camilla was published by subscription, a Georgian version of crowdfunding.
 Amongst the 1058 subscribers listed were Elizabeth Montagu, Hannah More, Ann Radcliffe, and Jane Austen.
 This was the first occasion in her lifetime that Jane Austen's name appeared in print.

 Plot summary

 Camilla focuses on the story of the Tyrold family.
 Augustus ("Mr Tyrold") and Sir Hugh Tyrold are brothers who, after a period of estrangement lasting an unspecified number of years, are reunited after Sir Hugh sends Mr Tyrold a letter expressing his desire to move near his parsonage, requesting him to purchase an estate called Cleves and prepare it for the arrival of Sir Hugh, his niece Indiana Lynmere, and her governess Miss Margland (his other ward, Clermont Lynmere, is to be sent to "the Continent" to be educated).
 His primary motivation for the move is that after years of being active, and a confirmed bachelor, he is injured and becomes too weak to partake of the active physical and social life he once enjoyed.
 Forced to pursue entertainment and solace in more sedentary ways, he finds himself woefully unprepared and further persuades Mr Tyrold to engage a tutor.
 Mr Tyrold complies and hires Dr Orkborne, a man better suited to private academic pursuits than pedagogy.
 This plan proves to be untenable and Sir Hugh is left scrambling to find a permanent "scholar" to place under Orkborne's tutelage, not wanting to offend the academic by dismissing him so soon after dragging him all the way out to Cleves.

 In the meantime, Sir Hugh becomes enchanted by his brother's middle daughter, Camilla, and decides to make her heiress to most of his fortune.
 He also requests the privilege of raising her, which makes Mr and Mrs Tyrold uneasy because as much as they value Sir Hugh's kindness and generosity, they both find him unsuitable as a guardian as he is too indulgent and desirous to please.
 Nevertheless, they allow Camilla to go to Cleves.
 It is there that Camilla's brother Lionel, elder sister, Lavinia, and younger sister, Eugenia, and her father's ward, Edgar Mandelbert, go to celebrate Camilla's tenth birthday.